rizinorg/cutter/docs/source/building.rst

 Click ``Configure`` and select your version of Visual Studio from the list, for example ``Visual Studio 14 2015``.
-After configuration is done, click ``Generate`` and you can open ``Cutter.sln`` to compile the code as usual.
+After the configuration is done, click ``Generate`` and you can open ``Cutter.sln`` to compile the code as usual.

 Building with Meson
 ~~~~~~~~~~~~~~~~~~~

-There is another way to compile Cutter on Windows, if the one above does
+There is another way to compile Cutter on Windows if the one above does
 not work or does not suit your needs.

 Additional requirements: